List of Lucifer characters: Lucifer Morningstar / Samael

 Lucifer originally had a pair of angelic wings, which he had severed by Maze when he arrived in Los Angeles.
-These wings grew back at the end of season two (leading to the revelation that angels can Self-actualization, literally).
+These wings grew back at the end of season two (leading to the revelation that angels can Self-actualize, literally).
 The wings are as durable as Lucifer's body; they can resist gunfire and, when flapped, can generate a wind strong enough to knock down a human.

 Lucifer also possesses the supernatural ability to make people reveal their hidden desires by simply making eye contact and asking them.
 It is neither hypnosis nor telepathy, and is dependent upon whenever the person it is being used upon is a simple or complex person: the more complex a person is, the more they can resist, and the more time and effort is needed to overcome their resistance.
 An added caveat is that Lucifer must maintain eye contact with the subject, and only Chloe Decker has been shown to be fully immune to the effect.

 Lucifer's principal weakness is that he becomes vulnerable to harm whenever Chloe is close to him or in his immediate vicinity.
 If he is mortally injured when Chloe is nearby, it is possible for him to die just like any human.
 This effect even renders Lucifer susceptible to minor cuts or painfully stubbing his toe.
-Once Chloe is far enough away from him, Lucifer's body regains its durability.
-However, in the pilot episode, he was still invulnerable near Chloe, and he did not begin to lose his durability until after a moment of emotional vulnerability, where Chloe sees the scars on Lucifer's back, where his wings were.
+Once Chloe is far enough away from him, Lucifer's body regains its durability, but in the pilot episode, he was still invulnerable near Chloe, and he did not begin to lose his durability until after a moment of emotional vulnerability, where Chloe sees the scars on Lucifer's back, where his wings were.
 Chloe's presence does not deprive Lucifer of any of his other supernatural traits, such as his strength.
-This suggests that Lucifer's physical vulnerability is a manifestation of his emotional vulnerability when-&-where Chloe is concerned.
+This suggests that Lucifer's physical vulnerability is a manifestation of his emotional vulnerability where Chloe is concerned.

 Lucifer is shown to have a complicated relationship with his family.
 During season 1, his brother Amenadiel tries to force him to return to his throne in Hell, but he steadfastly refuses to comply with his father's wishes.
 When the container holding his wings is stolen in the episode "Favorite Son", Lucifer goes to great lengths to recover them, only to set them on fire as a sign of his rebellion against God's wishes.
-However, in the season finale, Lucifer prays to God to save Chloe's life after he is shot, willing to do anything in exchange.
+In the season finale, however, Lucifer prays to God to save Chloe's life after he is shot, willing to do anything in exchange.
 God gives him a vision: Lucifer's mother has escaped Hell and it is his duty to bring her back.